 They see themselves as Robin Hood, stealing from the rich to give to the poor, but Robin Hood didn't use political power to take from others by force to redistribute to those they judge worthy.
 Sheriff Nottingham did.

 You also have to question the irony of advocating things that put businesses out of business.
 Minimum wage hikes are small business killers.
 These people are generally anti-big business, yet through minimum wage hikes, they are systematically knocking off any potential small business competitors to big business, and as a result, doing the big businesses a favor.
 They are, through minimum wage hikes, strengthening big businesses by culling their fledgling competition.

 McDonald's can do drive-through orders in California and Seattle from North Dakota where the minimum wage is lower.
 It's a stateside version of outsourcing.
-If you think the response is to just raise the national minimum wage, you know those Indian and Asian tech support call centers... you'll be getting that at the drive through.
+If you think the response is to just raise the national minimum wage, you know those Indian and Asian tech support call centers that drive you fucking insane?
+You'll be getting that at the drive through.
 That means less available entry level jobs.
 Amazon is robotizing large swaths of it's work force.
 That means less available entry level jobs.
 Hyundai mainly cut the labor unions out of the picture by using machines to build all their cars.
 That means less entry level jobs.